influxdata/telegraf/plugins/inputs/system/DISKIO_README.md

 the device driver but have not yet completed.
 It does not include I/O requests that are in the queue but not yet issued to the device driver.

-### Tags:

-- All measurements have the following tags:
-    - name (device name)
-- If configured to use serial numbers (default: disabled):
-    - serial (device serial number)

 ### Sample Queries:

 #### Calculate percent IO utilization per disk and host: